 Current ways of promoting this valued partnership include:

 All areas of learning are equally important and interconnected.
-However, three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning and for building children’s capacity to learn, form relationships and thrive.
-These are the prime areas:
+However, the three prime areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning and for building children’s capacity to learn, form relationships and thrive.
+Our curriculum ensures a strong foundation for children’s development in the prime areas:

-As children move through the Reception year, there is a greater focus on teaching the essential skills and knowledge in the specific areas of learning.
+The specific areas of learning provide children with a broad curriculum and opportunities to strength and apply the prime areas of learning.
+As children grow and move into the Reception year, there is a greater focus on teaching the essential skills and foundational knowledge in the specific areas of learning.

 In addition to these areas of learning, we strive to develop the three characteristics of effective teaching and learning.